A characterization of chains in dimension three: Introduction

 \section{Introduction}

-Geometric structures on manifolds can give rise to distinguished set of curves whose behaviour are of interest in a variety problems.
+Geometric structures on manifolds can give rise to distinguished set of curves whose behaviour are of interest in a variety of problems.
 For example, geodesics in (pseudo-)Riemannian geometry or in projective structures, conformal geodesics in conformal geometry, null-geodesics in pseudo-Riemannian conformal geometry, and chains in CR structures or, more generally, in contact parabolic geometries are some of the most well-known cases of such distinguished curves.

-The main topic of interest in this article is distinguished curves in 3-dimensional CR structures and 2-dimensional path structures.
+The main topic of interest in this article is distinguished curves in 3-dimensional CR and para-CR structures.
 Such distinguished curves define 3-dimensional \emph{(generalized) path geometries}.
 Recall that a (generalized) path geometry is locally defined in terms of a set of paths on a manifold with the property that along each direction in (an open subset of) the tangent space of each point of the manifold, there passes a unique path in that family that is tangent to that direction.
 For instance, geodesics of an affine connection on a manifold define a path geometry.
 Path geometries are a generalization of projective structures in which the curves may not be geodesics of any affine connection or satisfy any variational property.
-More generally, they may not be defined along every direction in each tangent space and may only be defined for an open set of directions at each point.
+More generally, they may not be defined along every direction in each tangent space but may only be defined for an open set of directions at each point.

-The first class of distinguished curves that we study are referred to as \emph{chains} and was originally defined in \cite{CM-CR} for CR structures.
+The class of distinguished curves that we study are referred to as \emph{chains} and was originally defined in \cite{CM-CR} for CR structures.
 On any CR manifold chains are a canonical family of unparametrized curves with the property that through each point and along each direction transverse to the contact distribution at that point, there passes a unique chain.
 As a result, chains define a canonical generalized path geometry on any CR manifold.
-Furthermore, since a 2-dimensional path geometry is defined via a 3-dimensional contact manifold, it can be shown, in a similar manner, that chains can be defined on such contact 3-manifolds as well.
-As a result, any 2D path geometry or 3D CR geometry defines a canonical 3D path geometry via its chains.
+Furthermore, for para-CR structures, defined as contact manifold whose contact distribution has a splitting into two integrable Lagrangian distributions, it can be shown, in a similar manner, that chains can be defined as well.
+As a result, any $(2n+1)$-dimensional CR and para-CR geometry defines a canonical $(2n+1)$-dimensional path geometry via its chains.